50 Unforgettable Things to Do in Riviera Nayarit

 3. Road trip the entire Riviera Nayarit coast

-The Riviera Nayarit features nearly 200 miles of pristine coastline.
-Most of it is untouched and natural, apart from the tourist hotspots surrounding some of the small towns.
-The region of Nayarit starts just outside of Puerto Vallarta, which is actually in the neighboring state of Jalisco.
-The Riviera Nayarit begins once you cross the river Ameca near Nuevo Vallarta and stretches all the way to San Blas.
-In between, there are dozens of fishing villages and magic towns just waiting to be discovered.
+The region of Nayarit begins just outside of Puerto Vallarta, once you cross the river Ameca, and stretches all the way to San Blas.
+In between, there are dozens of fishing villages and Pueblos Magicos (magic towns) just waiting to be discovered.

-I’d recommend taking at least 10-14 days to road trip the coast, so it would look like this: Fly into Puerto Vallarta > Rent a car and head north into Nayarit > Visit Bucerias, La Cruz, Punta Mita, Sayulita, San Pancho, Lo de Marcos, Chacala, Tepic, and San Blas, among other places!
+My recommended itinerary starts with flying into Puerto Vallarta and renting a car.
+Head north into Nayarit from there, choosing a few different towns to visit like Bucerias, La Cruz, Punta Mita, Sayulita, San Pancho, Lo de Marcos, Chacala, Tepic, or San Blas, among other places!

 Here is a quick overview of the highlights of each place in Nayarit:

-- Bucerias – small resort town, local markets, close to PV
+- Bucerias – Small resort town, local markets, close to PV

-- La Cruz – marina, yacht club, beaches, fishing
+- La Cruz – Marina, yacht club, beaches, fishing

 - Punta Mita – 5-star hotels, world-class golf courses, surfing

-- Sayulita – surfing, hippy vibes, beaches, nightlife, “Magic Town”
+- Sayulita – Surfing, hippy vibes, beaches, nightlife, “Magic Town”

-- San Pancho – community center, sunset, horses, art, circus, restaurants
+- San Pancho – Community center, sunset, horses, art, circus, restaurants

-- Lo de Marcos – long beach, authentic Mexican town, plaza, retirees, low-key
+- Lo de Marcos – Long beach, authentic Mexican town, plaza, retirees, low-key

-- Chacala – beachy cove, panga boats, fishing, local, seafood
+- Chacala – Beachy cove, panga boats, fishing, local seafood

-- San Blas – colonial town, birdwatching, mini islands, Matachen Bay
+- San Blas – Colonial town, birdwatching, mini islands, Matachen Bay

 4. Lounge on Vallarta’s beaches

 The only fast and easy way to get to the Riviera Nayarit is by landing in Puerto Vallarta and renting a car.
 But that doesn’t mean you should skip Puerto Vallarta entirely.
-Puerto Vallarta is an awesome resort town that has a ton of activities to do.
-So even if it isn’t technically in Nayarit, most people visiting the Riviera will spend quality time discovering Vallarta.

 5. Golf on 5-star golf courses in Punta Mita